mulugeta-89/English-to-amharic-word-translator/README.md

 ## Share Your Experience

-We appreciate your feedback!
-Share your thoughts, experiences, or interesting translations on our [GitHub repository](#repository-link).
+I appreciate your feedback!
+Share your thoughts, experiences, or interesting translations on my [GitHub repository](#repository-link).